VMFA-531: World War II

-The squadron returned to MCAS Cherry Point on September 1, 1944 and was quickly deactivated only to be reactivated a short time later on October 13 at Marine Corps Auxiliary Airfield Kinston (MCAAF Kinston), North Carolina and reassigned to MAG-53, 9th Marine Aircraft Wing.
+The squadron returned to MCAS Cherry Point on 1 September 1944 and was quickly deactivated only to be reactivated a short time later on 13 October at Marine Corps Auxiliary Airfield Kinston (MCAAF Kinston), North Carolina and reassigned to MAG-53, 9th Marine Aircraft Wing.
 A short time later the squadron moved to Marine Corps Air Station Eagle Mountain Lake near Fort Worth, Texas to operate as a training squadron for replacement pilots and ground control intercept operators being sent overseas.

-Following the conclusion of World War II, the squadron was relocated back to MCAS Cherry Point and in March 1947 reassigned to the 2nd Marine Aircraft Wing (2nd MAW).
+Following the conclusion of World War II, the squadron was relocated back to MCAS Cherry Point and in March 1947 reassigned to the 2nd Marine Aircraft Wing (2nd MAW) and renamed VMF(AW)-531.

-1950s
+1950s and 1960s

+After the outbreak of the Korean War, VMF(AW)-531 became a training unit for Douglas F3D Skyknight pilots.
+In 1959, the squadron's F4D Skyray began replacing the F3Ds.
+The squadron made 2 routine deployments to NAF Atsugi in 1959 and 1960.
+In July 1962, the squadron transitioned to the F-4 Phantom II.
+VMF(AW)-531 became the first Marine Corps squadron to join NORAD.
+During the Cuban Missile Crisis, VMF(AW)-531 deployed to NAS Key West to assist VF-41 in the air defense role.
+After the crisis, two VMF(AW)-531 F-4Bs had nearly shot down 2 Cuban MiG-17s near Cuba.
+In August 1963, the squadron was redesignated VMFA-531.

 The Vietnam War

-On April 10, 1965, 15 F-4Bs from the squadron arrived at Da Nang Air Base, South Vietnam becoming the first land-based Marine Corps jets during the Vietnam War.
+On 10 April 1965, 15 F-4Bs from the squadron arrived at Da Nang Air Base, South Vietnam becoming the first land-based Marine Corps jets during the Vietnam War.
 They immediately began flying bombing missions under radar guidance and standard close air support missions in support of Marines on the ground.
+General William Westmoreland specifically requested an F-4 Phantom unit because it was capable of performing both tactical missions within South Vietnam and strike missions against North Vietnam.

+The 1970s

+In 1972, VMFA-531 was deployed aboard the USS Forrestal (CVA-59) for a Mediterranean cruise as part of Attack Carrier Air Wing 17.
+In the spring of 1975, VMFA-531 was selected to become the second Marine Corps F-14 Tomcat squadron, resulting in the squadron being transferred to MCAS Beaufort, SC, until cancellation of Marine participation in the F-14 program resulted in the return of the "Grey Ghosts" to El Toro on 29 August 1975 and its transition to the F-4N Phantom II aircraft.